EgemenBaykan/FIR_Filter_Core/README.md

     <li><b>tap_Index</b> points coefficient order while writing coefficients into core.</li>
     <li><b>tap_Value</b> is coefficient value to write into core.
 Fixed point values are written.</li>
     <li><b>i_Data</b> input is connected to slave AXI-Stream interface.
 32 bits of data stream read at this port.</li>
     <li><b>o_Data</b> output is connected to master AXI-Stream interface.
 64 bits of data stream is written to this port.
-32 bits input data is processed as 64 bits data since arithmatic operations(multiplication) held in core.</li>
+32 bits input data is processed as 64 bits data at output since arithmatic operations(multiplication) held in core.</li>
 </ul>

 <h2><b>Load Filter Coefficients</b></h2>